 One motivation for my shift in research interests was the absence of the patient’s illness experience in the Pharmaceutical Sciences curriculum: I felt that the student was insufficiently prepared for patient contact in the pharmacy.
 As such, my explorations of patient and caregiver narratives are paralleled by efforts to relocate care for patients and caregivers to the centre of pharmacy as well as medical students’ attention in lectures, seminars and one-day courses.
 These efforts have been supported by funding bodies and are documented in peer-reviewed journals including the American Journal of Pharmaceutical Education.

-I currently teach Communicating Science and develop discipline-crossing modules that explore the rhetoric of science and interrogate the public discourse about science.
+I currently teach Communicating Science and develop discipline-crossing modules that explore the rhetoric of science and interrogate the public discourse about science, including Science in Context, at the University of Warwick.